inooLabs/intric-community/README.md

 ## Copyright Holders

-The development of this project has been partially funded by the following entities, each holding specific copyright interests in parts of the code.
-The parts that each of the entities hold copyright to is marked within the respective files:
+The development of this project has been partially funded by the following entities, each holding specific copyright interests in parts of the code:

 - **Sundsvalls Kommun**

+The parts that each of the entities hold copyright to is marked within the respective files.
 For all code where there is no marking, the copyright should be attributed to **inooLabs**.

 For any inquiries regarding usage rights, please contact jonatan.cerwall@inoolabs.com.